 The sanitary blocks of the campsite are equipped with

-You will also find bins for washing clothes and washing dishes
+There are also bins for washing clothes and washing dishes

 Do not hesitate to notify our team in case of incident in the sanitary facilities.
 We will do our utmost to intervene as soon as possible.